 What an Eviction Is and How It Affects Your Credit

 An eviction is a legal process in which a landlord removes a tenant from a rental property.
 Many evictions happen because the tenant has not paid rent, or even because the tenant is habitually late on the rent.
-You can be evicted for other reasons depending on the terms of your lease.
+Your lease may outline other reasons you can be evicted.
 For example, your landlord may be able to evict you for damaging the property or for using the property for illegal reasons.

 Eviction laws vary by state, but an eviction typically doesn't come at a surprise.
 Most states require the landlord to give notice to the tenant to clear up the issue or leave the rental property before the legal eviction process can begin.